 Three Months Ended March 31,

-2007 2 2006

-Program
+Program 2008 2007

-Allovectin-7® \$ 1.8 \$ 1.2
+Allovectin-7® \$ 4.4 \$ 1.8

-Influenza 2.8 0.4
+Influenza 1.8 2.8

-CMV 1.7 1.8
+CMV 1.0 1.7

-IL-2/EP 0.1 0.6

-Other research, development, manufacturing and production 3.4 4.2
+Other research, development, manufacturing and production 2.5 3.5

-Total research, development, manufacturing and production \$ 9.8 \$ 8.2
+Total research, development, manufacturing and production \$ 9.7 \$ 9.8

-Since our inception, we estimate that we have spent approximately \$286 million on research, development, manufacturing and production.
-Our current independent development focus is on novel DNA vaccines for CMV and our cancer immunotherapeutics Allovectin-7® and IL-2/EP, as well as other preclinical targets such as influenza.
+Since our inception, we estimate that we have spent approximately \$322 million on research, development, manufacturing and production.
+Our current independent development focus is on our cancer immunotherapeutic Allovectin-7®, novel DNA vaccines for influenza and CMV, as well as other preclinical targets.

 We have initiated a Phase 3 clinical trial using Allovectin-7® in patients with recurrent metastatic melanoma which is being funded, up to certain limits, by AnGes through cash payments and equity investments under a research and development agreement.
-We are also in the early stages of clinical development of vaccine candidates for CMV and our IL-2/EP program for solid tumors and these programs will require significant additional costs to advance through development to commercialization.
-From inception, we have spent approximately \$69 million on our Allovectin-7® program, \$35 million on our CMV program, and \$7 million on our IL-2 EP program.
+We are also in the early stages of clinical development of vaccine candidates for CMV and influenza and these programs will require significant additional costs to advance through development to commercialization.
+From inception, we have spent approximately \$82 million on our Allovectin-7® program, \$40 million on our CMV program, and \$18 million on our influenza program.

-We are currently performing research testing of vaccine candidates for human and avian influenza under separate grants.
-We have several other product candidates in the research stage.
-It can take many years from the initial decision to screen product candidates, perform preclinical and safety studies, and perform clinical trials leading up to possible approval of a product by the FDA or comparable foreign agencies.
+We have other product candidates in the research stage.
+It can take many years to develop product candidates from the initial decision to screen product candidates, perform preclinical and safety studies, and perform clinical trials leading up to possible approval of a product by the FDA or comparable foreign agencies.
 The outcome of the research is unknown until each stage of the testing is completed, up through and including the registration clinical trials.
 Accordingly, we are unable to predict which potential product candidates we may proceed with, the time and cost to complete development, and ultimately whether we will have a product approved by the FDA or comparable foreign agencies.

-As a result, we expect to incur substantial operating losses for at least the next several years, due primarily to the advancement of our research and development programs, the cost of preclinical studies and clinical trials, spending for outside services, costs related to maintaining our intellectual property portfolio, costs due to increased contract manufacturing activities, increased costs of our facilities, and possible advancement toward commercialization activities.
+As a result, we expect to incur substantial operating losses for at least the next several years, due primarily to the advancement of our research and development programs, the cost of preclinical studies and clinical trials, spending for outside services, costs related to maintaining our intellectual property portfolio, costs due to contract manufacturing activities, costs of our facilities, and possible advancement toward commercialization activities.